The Board of Governors (Governing Body)

 David Jeacock, Co-opted Governor

-Teresa Barnett, Foundation Governor
+Teresa Barnett, Foundation Governor and Co-Chair of TLC

 Pippa Henderson, Staff Governor